19 Research Backed Health Benefits of Ginger (Number 9 Is Awesome)

 A study by researchers from the Tehran University of Medical Services, Iran, is exploring the possible role of ginger in alleviating the risk of some chronic complications of diabetes.

-It has been observed that ginger has anti-diabetic, hypolipidemic and anti-antioxidative properties.
+The conclusion is that ginger has anti-diabetic, hypolipidemic and anti-antioxidative properties.

 Based on the study, ginger powder supplements seem to be able to improve fasting blood sugar, hemoglobin A1c, apolipoprotein B, apolipoprotein A-I, apolipoprotein B/apolipoprotein A-I and malondialdehyde in type 2 diabetic patients.